Jerome Utley: Hotel Playa Ensenada

 In his later years, Utley was best known for his role as the owner of the Hotel Playa Ensenada, later renamed the Hotel Riviera del Pacífico.
 The hotel was a luxury resort built in the late 1920s during Prohibition, included a casino, and was located approximately 75 miles south of Tijuana.
 Jack Dempsey, the world heavyweight boxing champion, was one of the original owners, and guests included Marion Davies, William Randolph Hearst, Johnny Weissmuller and Myrna Loy.
 By 1931, the hotel's debt burden had become a problem, and Utley made a substantial investment in the hotel.
 Following Utley's investment, the hotel's business dropped off, as Prohibition was repealed in the United States and gambling was outlawed in Mexico.
 Utley became the hotel's principal owner in the 1930s, and the hotel was closed in 1938.

 Utley also formed a brief partnership with Dempsey to promote boxing matches.
 Dempsey and Utley were the promoters of the June 1933 heavyweight championship match between Max Schmeling and Max Baer.

-During World War II, the hotel as used as a military headquarters to guard against a Japanese attack on the United States through Baja California.
+During World War II, the hotel was used as a military headquarters to guard against a Japanese attack on the United States through Baja California.
 After the war, Utley re-opened the hotel.
 Described as "a seventy-year-old bachelor," Utley fell in love with Marjorie King Plant, described as "an attractive blond woman in her early forties."
 Utley gave the hotel to Plant in approximately 1948, but later learned that she had married a Mexican lawyer.
 Utley filed a lawsuit against Plant, and she sold her interest in the hotel and returned to California.
 Utley died in 1959.